abmoallim/r-s-h-workshops/README.md

      pnpm install
      ```

-Now you're ready to start working on your project!
+Now you're ready to start working on your project.

 ## Learn More